Dewberry/ripple1d/docs/source/tech_summary.rst

 ripple1d provides utilities to leverage these large catalogs in an operational flood forecasting setting by aligning HEC-RAS model domains with forecast domains.
-Aligning model domains reduces computational overhead and allows models to easily interface with other modules and functions within the NWM ecosystem.
+Aligning model domains reduces computational overhead and allows models to easily interface with other modules and functions of the NWM.

 How ripple1d works
 ==================